netblue30/firejail/README.md

     Also by default, ALSA comes with the sound volume down.
 You would need to install *alsamixer* (*alsa-utils* package) or *gnome-alsamixer*, run it, and crank up the volume (both Master and PCM).

-*  Disable srbchannel mechanism in PulseAudio
+*  Disable shm functionality in PulseAudio
 `````
 $ mkdir -p ~/.config/pulse
 $ cd ~/.config/pulse
 $ cp /etc/pulse/client.conf .
 $ echo "enable-shm = no" >> client.conf
 `````
+* Disable srbchannel IPC mechanism in version 7.0

+    Edit /etc/pulse/default.pa – change the line "load-module module-native-protocol-unix" to "load-module module-native-protocol-unix srbchannel=no" and restart PulseAudio daemon.